-The program benefits the state’s 8,000 wheat farmers who grow wheat in more than 50 counties.
+The program benefits the state’s nearly 8,000 wheat farmers who grow wheat in more than 50 of Michigan’s 83 counties.

 The rich farmland and natural rainfall of the Great Lakes region, makes Michigan an optimum location for filling America’s breadbasket.
 The state is home to thousands of farms that raise wheat along with corn, soybeans and other row crops like dry beans and sugar beets.

 Where wheat is grown

 Wheat is grown in most Michigan counties in most years.
 The graph at right shows the eight districts of the Michigan Wheat Program and the average annual quantity of wheat grown in each district (given in thousands of bushels).

 Weather conditions such as an early winter or a late fall harvest of corn and soybeans, often result in less wheat being planted.
 Worldwide market pricing and a farmers’ crop rotation also impact the amount of wheat planted.

 On average, farmers plant slightly more than 500,000 acres of wheat annually.
 In 2016, a record production year, farmers harvested 51 million bushels of wheat from 610,000 acres.
 The five-year average production figure is closer to 39 million bushels.

 Wheat farmers in the Great Lakes state established a new record yield in 2016, of 89 bushels of wheat per acre!
 That’s well above the national average yield of 55.3 bushels per acre.
 There are six different classes of wheat, and several varieties of each class are grown for different markets and uses.
 Michigan produces both red and white winter wheat.

 Michigan’s top-five wheat producing counties are Huron, Sanilac, Lenawee, Tuscola and Saginaw.